TeamProjectsReact/login-signup-react/README.md

 - Initial release of the Project
 - only for Login(signin)

-## v1.1.0 - 27 May 2024
+## v1.1.0 - 28 May 2024

-- Initial release of the Project
-- only for Login(signin)
+- Updating Package
+- Adding SignIn Interface

+## v2.0.0 - 02 June 2024

+- Updating Package
+- Adding SignIn Interface

 # IMPORTANT Notice